Talend/tools/tools-helm/starterchart/README.md

     <proj_root_folder>/deploy/kubernetes/<service_name>
 ```

-The above command deploys the <service_name> Service in the k8s cluster.
+The above command deploys the <service_name> service in the k8s cluster.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,